What is Psychotherapy?

 Make an Appointment

-To make an appointment to see one of our psychotherapists, please call the reception team on 020 8673 4545 or email email@example.com.
+To make an appointment to see one of our counsellors, please call the reception team on 020 8673 4545 or email our Clapham Branch email@example.com or Tooting Branch firstname.lastname@example.org.
 We are open seven days a week.
-All of our psychotherapists work from The Awareness Centre in Clapham, and some therapists work from other consulting rooms in South London, including Balham, Battersea, London Bridge, Pimlico, Mitcham, Streatham, Southfields, West Norwood and Wimbledon.
+Some therapists work from other consulting rooms in South London, including Balham, Battersea, London Bridge, Pimlico, Mitcham, Streatham, Southfields, West Norwood and Wimbledon.